Understanding Your Cycle

 Despite the best-intentioned efforts and calculations of ovulation, it must be understood that it may often take months to achieve a pregnancy.
 In reality, statistics show that women without fertility issues have only about a 20%-30% chance each month of getting pregnant when they have sex during ovulation.
 Additionally, if there are factors that may be affecting fertility, including age, this number becomes even lower.

-If you are feeling frustrated about your chances of getting pregnant, the experts at Advanced Reproductive Medicine can help.
+If you feel frustrated about your chances of getting pregnant, the experts at Advanced Reproductive Medicine can help.
 From fertility testing to taking the first steps towards IVF or other options, we will be with you every step of the way to guide and assist you.Go back